Military Branch: United States Army

 Please join us in thanking SSG Nadjadi for his service and sacrifice by signing his guest book below.

-.
-THANK YOU to all of our donors and partners that allow to continue to serve those serve us!
-If you are interested in becoming a sponsor for the SSG Nadjadi’s home, email email@example.com
+To donate to his build go to https://jah4ww.funraise.org/.
+THANK YOU to all our donors and partners that allow to continue to serve those serve us!
+If you are interested in becoming a sponsor for the SSG Nadjadi’s home, email firstname.lastname@example.org for more information.